-CALIFORNIA: None of the components of this mixture is not listed by California under the SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT OF 1986 (Proposition 65).
+CALIFORNIA: None of the components of this mixture are listed by California under the SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT OF 1986 (Proposition 65).

-WARNING: Combustion of this gas produces carbon monoxide-a chemical known to the State of California to cause birth defects or other reproductive harm.
+WARNING: The combustion of carbon dioxide produces carbon monoxide-a chemical known to the State of California to cause birth defects or other reproductive harm.